 Editor's note: This story is part of Southwest Michigan Second Wave's On the Ground Edison series.

-On a recent Saturday morning, a group of Edison neighbors clad in bright blue Building Blocks T-shirts gathered with shovels and wheelbarrows at a house on the corner of Portage and Clinton and contemplated an eight-cubic-yard hill of gravel.
+On a recent Saturday morning, a group of Edison neighbors clad in bright blue Building Blocks T-shirts gathered with shovels and wheelbarrows at a house on the corner of Portage and Collins and contemplated an eight-cubic-yard hill of gravel.

 "I have to admit, when I woke to that pile, I was thinking, this is going to be a heck of a lot of work," says Scott Wilson, a renter at the residence.
 "But we went and shoveled some pea gravel over at Paul’s, and by the time we got here, we had momentum.
 A lot of people together make the work go fast."